top of page

 Method:

-3. Put the Stork, caster sugar, SR flour, eggs and vanilla into the bowl of a stand mixer.
-Mix on a medium speed until the ingredients are creamy and fully combined.
+3. Put the butter/ margarine, caster sugar, self-raising flour, eggs and vanilla into the bowl of a stand mixer.
+Mix on a medium speed until the ingredients are smooth and fully combined.

-4. Pour the mixture into the prepared tin.
+4. Put the mixture into the prepared tin and level with a small spatula.

-6. Spread the jam on the top of the cake while it is still warm and then sprinkle on the coconut.
+7. Spread the jam on the top of the cake and then finally sprinkle on the desiccated coconut.

 Sarah’s extra slice......